chef/automate/components/docs-chef-io/content/automate/ha_airgap.md

     weight = 270
 +++

 An airgapped host means it has no direct inbound or outbound access to internet connectivity.
-To install or upgrade Chef Automate on an airgapped host, you must create an Airgap Installation Bundle, `.aib` on an internet-connected host and then transfer both the Airgap installation bundle and the chef-automate binary that you used to create it to the airgapped host for use.
+You must create an Airgap Installation Bundle,`.aib` on an internet-connected host, to install or upgrade Chef Automate on an airgapped host.
+Then, transfer both the Airgap installation bundle and the chef-automate binary that you used to create it to the airgapped host for use.

 ## License